 Step 4: Check the pH Level

 Ideally, your pool water should be within a 7.4 to 7.6 pH range.
-However, pools often range in pH from 7.2 to 8.-0.
+However, pools often range in pH from 7.2 to 8.0.
 As a word of caution, don’t let your pool’s pH level go too low—it can corrode the metal parts of your pool system and damage plaster.
-If it is too low, read my guide on raising pH in your pool.
+If it is too low, read my guide on raising the pH in your pool.

 Step 5: Use a Cleaner and Scrub

 Now that you addressed the root of the issue, it’s time to remove all that unwanted calcium scale from your pool wall.
 You can use a combination of scale eraser, scale remover, and scrubbing to eliminate the white film.
 I’ll talk more about this in detail shortly.

 Your pool is ready for you to use again.
 At the end of this article, I’ll show you strategies for preventing a calcium scale problem in the future so that you don’t have to deal with this pesky issue again!

 But for now, let’s take a closer look at how to specifically remove calcium carbonate and calcium silicate from your pool.

 How to Remove Calcium Carbonate

 With the relative relief that the calcium scale on your pool is only from calcium carbonate, it’s time to tackle the issue.
 You can use three different tools to remove the calcium carbonate from your pool wall: